 Most prescription drugs are used correctly and not abused, and are a vital and important part of the United States healthcare system.
 However, prescription drugs can and are abused—to such a large extent in the U.S. that it’s been termed an epidemic.4

-That being said, prescription drugs are commonly abused – and such abuse has been termed “an epidemic” in the US.
 Certain prescription drugs carry a greater risk of abuse than others.
 These drugs, belonging chiefly to three medical classes, pose dangers for those who abuse them.
-The problems surrounding the abuse of prescription drugs are significant.
-Every sector of society, in every state, has been touched in some ways.
+Read on to learn more about the significant problems surrounding the abuse of prescription drugs.

 What Are the Signs of Prescription Drug Abuse?

 There are several warning signs that medical professionals use to diagnose a substance use disorder.
 Below are the Diagnostic and Statistical Manual of Mental Disorders, Fifth Edition’s diagnostic criteria for a substance use disorder:9